keybase/book-content/00-getting_started/01-security.md

 ### Public-key cryptography
 Here are some terms that will be useful to understand as we describe how public-key cryptography keeps your account and the things you share safe and secure:

 **Encryption** is the process of scrambling info or data so that it can’t be read. **Decryption** reverses the process so info or data can be read again.
-A **key** is part of a process—basically a ton of math that we won’t get into—that does the encrypting or decrypting.
+A **key** is used in the process—basically a ton of math that we won’t get into—of encrypting or decrypting.

 Encryption and decryption can happen symmetrically or asymmetrically.
 In **symmetric encryption**, the same key is used to both scramble and unscramble the data.
 In **asymmetric encryption**, a **key pair**—two different keys, usually a public and a private key—are used.